kristenhazard/hazardbio/work/index.markdown

 ### summary:
 Do you need help implementing a small to medium size web application?
 I can help you.
 Please contact me at: <span class="emailinline">kristen[at]hazardbio.com</span>.

-* I specialize in working with small to medium size companies building web application to suit their needs.
+* I specialize in working with small to medium size companies building web applications to suit their needs.
 * I am very good at working with the end user to gather business requirements and turning those requirements into useful software.
 * I work in small iterative development cycles to make sure the right software is delivered on time.
 * I have been building web applications for the last 10 years and have a mixed skill set which allows me to be both the analyst and the programmer.